Start the Project#

 Navigate to the project's root folder and execute:

-make start-backend
+make backend-start

 This command initiates the Backend server.
 Upon successful startup, you'll observe: